zbo14/comit/doc.md

 - select an issue type
 - enter a location
 - write a description
+- include an image, audio, or video file (optional)
 - choose whether you want to submit the form anonymously
 - choose whether you want to send an update to the feed
 - click `submit` to receive confirmation of submission or failure message